REFLECTIONS

 REFLECTIONS, 2017 | Installation | Siston Theater | Sisseton, South Dakota

-REFLECTIONS was one part reconstruction and one part installation of the Siston Theater, an Art Deco theater built in 1939.
-The idea was to restore the theater’s facade and marquee sign to make it look and feel like a working theater.
-The installation involved light sensitive vinyl that was applied directly to the entry glass doors and two side windows.
-Digital projectors were mounted from the lobby of the Sister Theater allowing imagery to be seen from the outside.
-This “inside-outside” experience was separated into four phases.
+REFLECTIONS was an art installation and partial exterior restoration of the abandoned Siston Theater.
+The idea was to restore the theater’s front facade and marquee sign to make the theater look operational.
+Part of the installation involved applying light sensitive vinyl to the entry doors and both side windows.
+Digital projectors were in the front lobby allowing imagery to be seen from the outside once the doors were closed.
+This “outside” experience was separated into four phases.

-REFLECTIONS was about opening dialogue through poetry, story-telling, paintings, and photography on topics related to cultural displacement, customs and celebrations, identity, history, and the natural landscape of the Coteau des Prairie and Lake Traverse Reservations.
+REFLECTIONS was about opening dialogue through poetry, story-telling, paintings, and photography on topics related to cultural awareness, customs and celebrations, identity, history, and the natural landscapes of the Coteau des Prairie and the Lake Traverse Reservations.

 Thank you to the Sisseton Arts Council, South Dakota Arts Council, Sisseton-Wahpeton Sioux Tribe, students from Sisseton Public Schools, local businesses and nonprofit organizations, and the community as a whole.
 Lastly, special thanks to artist, Nicholas Blaske, for helping with all things digital.